garrandall/popular-music-data/tracks/all-i-want-is-you-miguel-j--cole.md

 All I want is you, now
 All I want is you now, sugar
 Now that you’re gone, gone, gone
-All I want is you, ooh-ooh, ooh
+All I want is you, oh-oh, oh
 All I want is you, now
 All I want is you now, baby
 Now that you’re gone, gone, gone, gone, gone